 The Ayurvedic principles can help you recognise your habits and assess if they are serving your body type or aggravating it instead.
 The aim is to bring balance to your body by combining yoga with your body type.

 Yoga body types and doshas are basically the same.
 The yoga body types or doshas are based on Ayurveda, “the science of life”.
-Ayurveda is a science to teach you how to live a long life has been around in India for over 5000 years.
+Ayurveda is a science to teach you how to live a long life that has been around in India for over 5000 years.

 Ayurveda aims to bring harmony to your mind, body and spirit by balancing your three doshas so that your well being is at its best.